 Within the response it is required to fill TravelDurationEstimate and BorderPoint with appropriate values for all returned exchange points (part of ExchangePointsResultsStructure), especially when the filter options for AdjacentSystem are set.
-TravelDurationEstimate shall contain a rough travel time estimation from origin to exchange point (or from exchange point to destination respectively).
+TravelDurationEstimate shall contain a rough travel time estimation from origin to exchange point (or from exchange point to destination respectively) and is only returned when the PlaceRef element is used in the request.
 BorderPoint tells whether an exchange point is logically (not geographically) located on the border between two regional systems.
 A list of available transport modes must be created upon request (see [1] section 8.6.3.2).

 All returned exchange points must be either of type StopPlace or StopPoint (part of Place structure in ExchangePointsResultsStructure).
 If a server has exchange points defined on the stop point level it must return those stop points, but also the corresponding stop places.